 Definition: Master’s vs. PhD

 A master’s degree combines taught elements with research.
-Coursework includes assignments, exams, and a research project or dissertation.
+The coursework for a master’s degree includes assignments, exams, and a research project or dissertation.

-A PhD is research-based and focuses on a single topic.
-PhDs are awarded after submitting a written thesis and passing a viva (oral test).
+A PhD, also referred to as a doctoral degree, is research-based and focuses on a single topic.
+PhDs are awarded after submitting a written thesis and passing an oral test (viva).

 - ✓ 3D live preview of your individual configuration